 Another site that can provide you with even more information is www.rank2traffic.com It’s a free service.
-You can see what type of information that they can give by looking at my website on there.
-I did not use my website for many years after 2011, so the visits that it did get were not from blog posts.
+You can see what type of information they can give by looking at my website on there.
+I did not use my website for many years after 2011, and then again after 2018 I didn’t ost any blog posts, so the visits that it did get were not from blog posts.
 Quite fascinating that my site was doing so well with my original blogging efforts.
 Anyway.. that’s going a little bit off our track.

 Another way to check what keywords a website is using is to just click on View —-> Page Source of the Firefox internet browser or Page —-> View Source on Internet Explorer.
 You can then usually see the keywords of the site listed.
 They will usually be after the word keywords.
 We will come back to keywords for your site later.

-It will also provide you with the email address of the web masters for each of the sites that you competition is linking to.
+It will also provide you with the email address of the webmasters for each of the sites that your competition is linking to.
 However, we haven’t really got down to using different website strategies for marketing yet, so we will come back to this in another module.
 Later on, we’ll also be looking at how we can use Twitter to ‘steal’ some of the followers of our competition.
 Yes, your competition can help you in many ways.

 So in summary, you can see for yourself that your competitors can provide you with a lot of answers and can save you a lot of trouble.
 I always check out the competition of my clients to get a gauge of how they compare and to see what is successful for them.
 It’s something well worth doing and can save you time, energy and a lot of money!
 Your competition can help you to promote your business without having to expend all the effort that they have put into place to get them this far.